okx/KIPs/docs/draft/OIP-29.md

 ## 2. Summary

-This OIP aims to provide a convenient communication platform for developers.
+This KIP aims to provide a convenient communication platform for developers.

 ## 3. Proposal